KAFSALAH/IBM_MachineLearning/readme.md

 • Aim: To build a recommendation system that recommends the most suitable courses for learners on educational platforms.

-• Procedure: Several techniques are used to build the recommendation system.
-Listed in findings as bellow,
+• Procedure: Several techniques are used to build the recommendation system , which are listed in findings.

 • Findings: The recommender system is created via several approaches as follows